wp-plugins/wpms-admin-reports/readme.txt

 == Changelog ==

 = 1.2 =
-* Fixed static method strict warnings
+* Fixed static method strict warnings, which were causing some issues with AJAX.
 * Typo corrections
 * Content changes
-* ISSUE - Site Updater hanging...

 = 1.1 =
 * Major bug in dispatcher - fixed